Sunday, May 18, 2025

 Room: TBD

 Effective teamwork is essential for delivering high-quality care and ensuring positive outcomes in veterinary medicine.
-The DiSC assessment framework offers valuable insights into individual behavior styles and communication preferences, providing a foundation for building a cohesive and collaborative team culture.
+The DiSC assessment framework offers valuable insights into individual behavioral styles and communication preferences, providing a foundation for building a cohesive and collaborative team culture.
 This session gets into how veterinary professionals can fully understand, discuss, and incorporate DiSC principles to foster teamwork, communication, and mutual respect among team members.
 Attendees will be able to harness the principles of the DiSC assessment in establishing a solid foundation for teamwork, communication, and collaboration in veterinary medicine, ultimately enhancing patient care and career success.

 Learning Objectives: